abhich2507/MALTA_VLAD_13/README.md

     - "trueGlobalTime" stores the global time stamp derived from the event ID via evtID * fFlag->beamVeto *ns + offSet *ns
     - "trueEnergy" stores the true energy of the primary particle defined by the particleEnergy flag

 4. "ScatteringAngle" H1 ID 0 is populated in SteppingAction::UserSteppingAction.
 Contains the same information as the "ScatAngle" Ntuple.
-TODO: probably remove implementation.

 5. "MomentumDistribution" H1 ID 0 is populated in SteppingAction::UserSteppingAction.
 Contains the same information as the "ScatAngle" Ntuple.
-TODO: probably remove implementation.

 The class additionally handles the IO calls for opening and closeing the output root files in the BeginofAction() and EndofAction() methods respectively.